Jenn Johnson

-Jennifer "Jenn" Johnson (born April 15, 1982) is an American Christian worship singer, songwriter and worship pastor.
+Jennifer "Jenn" Louise Johnson (née Rock, born April 15, 1982) is an American Christian worship singer, songwriter and worship pastor.
 She is a co-founding member of Bethel Music, and is one-half of the husband-and-wife worship duo Brian and Jenn Johnson.
 She is also a senior worship pastor at Bethel Church in Redding, California, and a Senior Overseer of WorshipU, an online school of worship sponsored by Bethel.

 She is the daughter-in-law of Bethel pastor Bill Johnson.
 Together, she and her husband have released three live albums: Undone (2001), We Believe (2006), the duo's first release to appear on Billboards Christian Albums chart, and Where You Go I Go (2008).
 The duo has also released one studio album, After All These Years (2017), which debuted on the US Billboard 200 at number 21.
 Johnson has also been featured on many Bethel Music collective albums.